bjhend/gitlatexdiff/README.md

 #### Options

+Call `make-diff.py` with option `--help` to get the current list of command line options and their defaults if applicable.

 ##### Mandatory

 * `-m`, `--main`: Name of the main LaTeX file whose revisions should be compared.
 It has to reside in the respective Git repository containing the revisions to diff.
 May be given with path if `make-diff.py` is called from outside.